adclz/vif/packages/docs/docs/en/concept/core.md

 - We make a new [Fb](/en/language/pou#fb).
 - We declare the section "static".
 - We declare a new variable inside static called "MyArrayOfBools".
-- This variable is an array of 20 bools and all odd indexes have "true" as a default value.
+- This variable is an array of 20 booleans and all odd indexes have **true** as a default value.
   :::

 ### Divide and rule